karimwitani/developer_journey/docs/source/uol/semester_3/cm_2005_object_oriented_programing.md

   - Can make use of `initializer lists` to assign arguments to class attributes
   - The opposite are desctructor classes and define how they are disposed.
 - The `this` keyword is used to reference the object itself from within it
-- Classes can be derived from other classes, this is called `inheritance`
+- Classes can be derived from other classes, this is called `inheritance`.
+More on that later.

 ```cpp
 #include <iostream>